-Syntax Description active (Optional) Indicates that the host route is to be advertised only when the virtual ID address is quallable (that is, when there is at least one the virtual IP address is available (that is, when there is at least one real server in OPERATIONAL, DFP_THROTTLED, or MAXCONNS state).
+Syntax Description active (Optional) Indicates that the host route is to be advertised only when the virtual IP address is available (that is, when there is at least one real server in OPERATIONAL, DFP_THROTTLED, or MAXCONNS state).

 The virtual server IP address is advertised.
 That is, a static route to the Null0 interface is installed for the virtual server IP addresses and it is added to the routing table.
 If you do not specify the active keyword, the host route is advertised regardless of whether the virtual IP address is available.